Kinder Morgan beats estimates, flags concerns on spending by shale producers

 Oil prices are now hovering around $55 a barrel on vaccine rollouts, and in the week to Jan.
 15, U.S. energy firms added oil and natural gas rigs for an eighth week in a row.

-“And so it’s not clear how much they would ramp up capex in response to increasing prices,” he added.
+“And so it’s not clear how much they would ramp up capex in response to increasing prices,” she added.

-While Bakken is off to a good start for the year, Eagle Ford has still been weak, he said.
+While Bakken is off to a good start for the year, Eagle Ford has still been weak, she said.

 U.S. oil production peaked at nearly 13 million barrels per day (bpd) in late-2019, but is now around 11 million bpd after the coronavirus-induced lockdowns crushed fuel demand and oil prices.